• Facebook

 One thing we learned right away that we did not know was that not all turtles in salty waters are sea turtles.

-Sea turtles are truly marine animals and one of the things that makes them different is their shell.
-Sea turtles don’t really have the ability to pull in their head and limbs inside although they can still withdraw their neck.
+Moreover, sea turtles don’t really have the ability to pull in their head and limbs inside although they can still withdraw their neck.

 Although we know that sea turtles are mostly herbivores, we did learn that they won’t pass up some easily captured prey.